aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 Font API has been extended with the [Fill](https://apireference.aspose.com/words/net/aspose.words.drawing/fill) properties to set fill formatting of text.
 It gives an ability to change, for example, the foreground color or transparency of text fill.

+#### Convert Any Fill to Solid

+A new method [Solid](https://apireference.aspose.com/words/net/aspose.words.drawing/fill/methods/solid) has been added to the [Fill](https://apireference.aspose.com/words/net/aspose.words.drawing/fill) class for processing solid fills.

+#### Support for Advanced Typography

+Support for advanced typography when saving to image formats with GDI+ or SkiaSharp, for example, on all .NET platforms and .NET Standard, has been implemented.

 ### Conversion

 #### Markdown Document Export